 - I associate personal style with entropy.
-With time, I may experiment but the chaos needs to reduce over time.
-With time, I want to be left with a minimalist closet with a uniform.
+I may experiment but the chaos needs to reduce over time.
 I would like to be left with my old and most fav clothes.

 - While I love reading wardrobe inventory posts on blogs, I think these lists should stay private.
 Closets should have a sense of mystery and romance.
 Somebody in the world should wonder “what will she wear today” and appreciate your outfits.
 It could be a spouse, a co-worker, a friend, a child, a date, a friend you share sartorial secrets with, a stranger, a blog reader, a cat, ….
 Inventories give away too much information.
 I won’t open the door to my closet and show it to you unless you are a confidante in real life.
 But since I blog about minimalism and sustainability, I need to publish this list every year in the spirit of being transparent and ethical.
 I can’t chant “Buy less.
 Buy better.
 Make it last” otherwise can I ?